Breaking the silos: Why the IPBES reports call for systemic change

 The reports provide a timely reminder that addressing these challenges in isolation won’t work.
 They call for governments, businesses, and communities to rethink governance, economic incentives, and planning processes—shifting from reactive policies to more integrated, forward-thinking approaches.

 The IPBES reports reinforce the urgency of moving beyond isolated fixes.
 They highlight both the risks of inaction and the possibilities for transformation.
 The challenge is significant, but the pathways are there—if we choose to take them.
-Rather than seeing biodiversity, food, water, climate, and health as competing priorities, we need to reframe them as interconnected elements of a livable future.
-A systems approach isn’t just an option—it’s the only real way forward.
+Rather than treating biodiversity, food, water, climate, and health as competing priorities, we need to recognise them as interconnected elements of a resilient and thriving future.